 Other legends of the Witch Bird beg to differ.
 According to these tidbits of folklore, La Lechuza can be killed or warded off.
 Like most creatures that serve the darkness, the Lechuza hates salt (renowned for its purity).
 An unbroken line or circle of salt should ward her off (either table salt or sea salt will work, but it must be free of any impurities, like iodide).
 Saying the “Hail Mary” backwards (in Spanish) will cause her to flee.
 Cussing at the creature in Spanish will also drive the Witch Bird away.
 Some of the older tales suggest that a Mexican shaman can walk out to where the Lechuza is supposed to be and, after he recites a specific prayer, the creature will drop dead out of the tree.
 It is recommended that one fall back on four basic remedies if La Lechuza comes after them: Prayer, tying seven knots into a piece of string or a rope, hiring a witch (again, a curandera), and finally, blasting the creature with a shotgun while she has taken the form of a bird.
+Some legends say that the gun must be loaded with bullets that have a cross engraved into the bullet's head (which can be done by cutting into the soft lead with a knife to make the cross shape).
 Folklore varies widely, so knowing all of this may prove to be invaluable when hunting this creature.

 Ironically, it is said by some that not all Lechuza are evil, or even bad.
 Some only go after those who have done harm to others.
 But, as the people of the border say, “Las lechuzas, por regular, no son peligrosas.”
 What does this mean?
 That La Lechuza is not dangerous.
 Normally.